Raveningham: History

 Raveningham is mentioned in the Domesday Book of 1086 as one of the settlements in Clavering hundred.

-Raveningham Hall is the home of Sir Nicholas and Lady Bacon: Raveningham Hall Gardens are open to the public once a year as part of the National Gardens Scheme.
+Raveningham Hall is the home of Sir Nicholas and Lady Bacon: Raveningham Hall Gardens are open to the public once a year as part of the National Garden Scheme.
 Located within the premises is St Andrew’s Church, one of 124 existing round-tower churches in Norfolk.

 St Andrew's Church

+The parish church is St Andrew's and is in the Diocese of Norwich.
+It is a round-tower church, dating mostly from the medieval period.
+The building is Grade II* listed.

 The east window has glass by Kempe depicting the crucifixion flanked by St Peter and St Andrew.